ComputeCanada/DC-shell_automation/README.md

 ##### ACHTUNG: We are now at the point where you will learn commands that can seriously damage your system.  _Be very sure that you understand what you are doing before you do it._

-We are done with the basics of the command line and about to move on to some "real world" examples and writing our own script.
-Before we get to this though we should do some quick clean-up.
+Before we leave the command line behind we should know how to do some quick clean-up.
 Specifically, we have some junk folders that we made "by accident", some files that it would be nice put together in a "trash" folder, and some files that would benefit from a ".txt" extension.

 Let's start by getting rid of the folders on the Desktop that we don't need.
 Let's see what is here: